rannerboy/corona-transition2/README.md

 })

 --[[
-pause(), resume() and cancel() have been overriden in transition2 but they should work just like they do in the original transition library --]]
+pause(), resume() and cancel() have also been implemented in transition2 to work just like they do in the original transition library.
+--]]

 timer.performWithDelay(2000, function()